MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 The **RevoScaleR** library is a collection of portable, scalable, and distributable R functions for analyzing data at scale.
 You can use it for descriptive statistics, generalized linear models, k-means clustering, logistic regression, classification and regression trees, and decision forests.

-Functions run on the **RevoScaleR** interpreter, built on open source R, but extended to leverage the multithreaded and multinode architecture of the host platform.
+Functions run on the **RevoScaleR** interpreter, built on open source R, engineered to leverage the multithreaded and multinode architecture of the host platform.

 | Package details | |
 |--------|-|